 Champagne 101: Everything You Need to Know

-This month, I’m celebrating with some of my favorite cocktails made with some sort of bubbly.
-Before I get into them, we need to know more about how sparkling wine is made, where it comes from, how to drink it, how to store it and what kinds you can buy.
+Champagne 101 is your complete guide to how sparkling wine is made, where it comes from, how to drink it, how to store it and what kinds you can buy.
 Pop the cork!

-Champagne used to rule the roost in the land of sparkling wines, but now there are tons of great options we can access.
+Champagne used to rule the roost in the land of sparkling wines, but now there are tons of great options we can access: cava, prosecco, asti, just to name a few.
 It is made in countries all over the world, from various kinds of grapes, through different methods.
 It’s certainly overwhelming, especially if you don’t know what to look for.

 How champagne is made